Bristlecone Chapter of the California Native Plant Society

 - November 13, Thursday: CNPS Annual Potluck and Special Program: The CNPS Rare Plant Treasure Hunt: understanding the California flora through citizen science, with Danny Slakey, at White Mountain Research Center, 3000 E. Line St, Bishop.

 The annual Bristlecone Chapter potluck begins at 6 PM.
 Bring food, drink and conversation to share, bring utensils and plates for yourself.
 Members and non-members welcome - click here for directions.
-We'll follow the potluck with Chapter Elections at, 7 PM, followed immediately by the Chapter Program at 7:15 PM, described below.
+We'll follow the potluck with Chapter Elections at, 7 PM, including an important vote on the new Chapter Guidelines, followed immediately by the Chapter Program at 7:15 PM, described below.

 Since the publication of the First Edition of the CNPS Inventory of Rare and Endangered Plants in 1974, the CNPS Rare Plant Program has been committed to tracking California’s rarest and most threatened native plants.
 In 2010, the program expanded to include the Rare Plant Treasure Hunt, providing volunteers with a way to make valuable contributions to the Rare Plant Program by searching for rare plants and reporting their observations.
 In this evening’s program, Danny will provide an overview of the rare plants from the Bristlecone Chapter Region, highlighting in particular some species for which CNPS urgently needs updated data.
 Danny will also cover the various ways that volunteers can participate in the program and learn rare plant survey methods.
 This exciting program is a great way for volunteers to learn more about the California flora while helping to ensure that California’s unique flora is preserved well into the future.